Jeffcaruso/capstone-343A4-v1/ReadMe.md

  - the "TODO (Student)"s in the Test starter files provided explain the necessary hints

 ### building.cpp related tips
+ - The goal here is to make objects of student classes, and call at least some of their methods this will make finding build errors easier (and make it so the build step fails and doesn't bother running the tests which would also fail, saving compute)
- - the "TODO (Student)"s explain the necessary hints
+ - the "TODO (Student)"s explain what to do

 ## reference:
  - https://github.com/pisan343/ass4-movie-starter